QQQ 354.90 (+0.07%)

 About QUALCOMM

-QUALCOMM, Inc engages in the development, design, and provision of digital telecommunications products and services.
-It operates through the following segments: Qualcomm CDMA Technologies (QCT), Qualcomm Technology Licensing (QTL), and Qualcomm Strategic Initiatives (QSI).
-The QCT segment develops and supplies integrated circuits and system software based on technologies for the use in voice and data communications, networking, application processing, multimedia, and global positioning system products.
+QUALCOMM Incorporated engages in the development and commercialization of foundational technologies for the wireless industry worldwide.
+It operates through three segments: Qualcomm CDMA Technologies (QCT); Qualcomm Technology Licensing (QTL); and Qualcomm Strategic Initiatives (QSI).
+The QCT segment develops and supplies integrated circuits and system software based on 3G/4G/5G and other technologies for use in wireless voice and data communications, networking, computing, multimedia, and position location products.
 Read More

 Current Price